Libby vs hoopla

 2022.
 Libraries can now share thoughts and recommendations with Libby

-Overdrive's Libby has recently introduced an exciting new feature that allows libraries to enhance reader engagement through sharing thoughts, quotes, trivia, and recommendations.
-Known as Shelf Talkers, this feature provides each library with a dedicated space within the Libby app to exhibit their curatorial expertise and knowledge by communicating personal notes directly to patrons.
-Shelf Talkers in Libby enable librarians to connect with readers by suggesting titles, offering intriguing insights about a book or author, showcasing the curators' personalities, and adding a unique library-specific touch to their Libby collection.
-Users can access shelf talkers on a title's details page in Libby, and librarians have the ability to schedule them for future publication, ensuring they remain fresh and timely.
-The current available types of shelf talkers include recommendations (featuring librarian and staff recommendations), favorite quotes (highlighting notable quotes from a title), trivia (providing interesting facts about a title or author), and thoughts (sharing timely updates such as readalikes, upcoming movie adaptations, release dates for the next book in a series, or details about upcoming book club meetings or author visits at the library).
+Overdrive Libby has recently introduced new features allowing libraries to share insights, quotes, trivia and recommendations.
+Shelf Talkers provide a fresh avenue for each library to exhibit their curatorial expertise and knowledge through personalized notes to patrons within the Libby app.
+Shelf Talkers in Libby enable librarians to engage with readers by suggesting books, offering intriguing facts about a title or author, showcasing the curators' personalities and adding more library-specific character to their Libby collection.
+Shelf Talkers can be seen on a book’s details page in Libby and scheduled for future posting to keep them current and relevant.
+The following types of Shelf Talkers are currently available: recommendation (share librarian and staff picks), favorite quote (highlight a memorable quote from a title), trivia (include interesting facts about a title or author) and thought (offer timely updates about books, such as similar reads, upcoming movie adaptations, the anticipated release date for the next installment in a series, or upcoming book clubs or author visits at the library).